wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 > [!NOTE]
 > Compared to Rust, `@param const my_param = true` is analogous to a feature flag, while `@if(my_param)` is analogous to `#[cfg(feature = "my_param")]`.
+> In JavaScript world, param consts are similar to environment variables, but there is no equivalent for conditional translation.

 ### Usage Example